Last revised: February 2020

 We may be provided with personal information directly by our clients to enable us to deliver professional services or to perform due diligence checks before we agree to provide services.
 This information may relate to clients’ employees, members or customers or it may relate to third parties (for example, the spouses and dependants of a client’s employees, members or customers).

-The types of personal information we may be provided with include, but are not limited to:
+The types of personal information we may collect or be provided with include, but are not limited to:

 - Complaint details.

-- Government identifiers such as drivers’ licences, passport and Medicare numbers and visa/work permit status
+- Government identifiers such as drivers’ licence, passport and Medicare numbers and visa/work permit status;

 - Membership of a political association or membership of a trade union.

-Where we are provided with personal information by a client, we take steps to ensure that the client has complied with the relevant obligations under the Privacy Act in relation to that information; this may include for example the client has provided you with notice of the collection (and other matters) and has obtained any necessary consent for us to collect, use and disclose that information.
+Where we are provided with personal information by a client, we take steps to ensure that the client has complied with the relevant obligations under applicable data protection laws in relation to that information; this may include, for example, that the client has provided you with notice of the collection (and other matters) and has obtained any necessary consent for us to collect, use and disclose that information.

 We also collect personal information (such as contact details and account details) from suppliers, contractors and third party service providers that we engage to help us operate our business.